LinglinChangSmith/Chinese-Zodiac-Calculator/README.md

 # Chinese-Zodiac-Calculator
 Latest Update: March 29, 2023

-🇨🇳 All images used in this application are created by me.
+🇨🇳 All images used in this application are created by Linglin Chang.

 🇨🇳 GUI is created with Tkinter.